 Normally only open between July and September; these rugged tracks traverse uninhabited areas often crossing rivers - high ground clearance 4WD vehicles are essential.
 Extra care is needed when driving and especially when crossing rivers but with caution and common sense, the necessary skills are easily acquired to make the experience safe and exciting.
 Some of the routes can be driven in a day - accommodation deep in the highlands is limited to mountain huts and campsites where facilities are basic.
 For those prepared to 'rough it', the uninhabited highlands offer ample adventures and the chance to explore really remote areas.
 Please note that crossing rivers is not covered by insurance.
 Some vehicle categories specifically state they are unsuitable for these highland roads or ‘F’ routes as they are known locally.

 What will I be driving?

-There is a choice of vehicles available.
+There is a choice of vehicles available from cars to Superjeeps and motorhomes.
 Most models have manual transmission but we also offer some automatic models too.
 For summer travel on the ring road and most minor routes through inhabited areas, a standard vehicle is fine.
 However as Icelandic weather, whatever the season, can be unpredictable and quite changeable, we find our clients are happiest when driving 4WD vehicles (with studded tyres in winter).
 On some routes particularly over the winter months, driving conditions, weather or surface related, can be quite different to those experienced in the UK.
-More about vehicles »
+Car Rental